mauricebyuka/myBioTools/README.md

 ### mappingQuant

 Teh script works on a collection of pairs of alignment (bam) files : raw files and dedupped files (after removal of aptical and PCR duplicates).
 The script outputs a table with mapping statistics.
-At this point, I use the script to works with the output files from the [GenMapViz](https://github.com/mauricebyuka/GenMapViz) program.
+At this point, I use the script to works with the output files from the [GenMapViz](https://github.com/mauricebyuka/GenMapViz) program (**Not yet public!**).
 Raw bam files have to end in _raw.bam and dedupped files in _dedupped.bam.

 Working on making it more flexible.